Home > Profiles > Focus > Quality ISO 9001 revision

 Increasing numbers of organizations worldwide are adopting ISO 9001 as a tool for defining their quality management.
 All countries that are economically developing strongly encourage their businesses to adopt international standards, including ISO 9001.
 These represent presumptions of conformity to the regulations of the country to which businesses wish to export.
 The new version scheduled for the end of 2015 will help to speed up its adoption, since the countries working on its development are endeavouring to make it even more universal.
 More than ever, ISO 9001 is a standard we should be counting on!

-As the cornerstone of management system standards, ISO 9001 has offshoots in specific sectors (e.g. aeronautics with EN 9100, food and farming with ISO 22000 and automotive with ISO/TS 16949).
-This Quality standard has been designed to slot perfectly in with other standards such as ISO 14001 ( Environment ) and OHSAS 18001 Risk management and OHS ) – with which it forms the winning trio QSE – not forgetting ISO 26000 on social responsibility .
+As the cornerstone of management system standards, ISO 9001 has offshoots in specific sectors (e.g. aeronautics with EN 9100, food processing with ISO 22000 and automobile with ISO/TS 16949).
+This Quality standard has been designed to slot perfectly in with other standards such as ISO 14001 ( Environment ) and OHSAS 18001 ( Safety ) – with which it forms the winning trio QSE – not forgetting ISO 26000 on social responsibility .